Man accused of firing at officers was in car with three people, including child, moments before shooting

 Officers shot the suspect, who remains hospitalized in critical condition, and a Spokane police officer sustained a head injury when he was struck by what is believed to be a bullet or fragment, the Spokane Independent Investigative Response Team said in a news release.
 The officer was treated and released from the hospital.

-The man, woman and child inside the car the suspect was a passenger in were uninjured, the release said.
+The man, woman and child inside the car in which the suspect was a passenger were uninjured, the release said.
 They were detained and then released without charges.

 Investigators recovered a semiautomatic handgun near the suspect and several spent casings of various calibers from the scene, according to investigators.
 They also found what they said was a large quantity of a controlled substance and another semiautomatic handgun with an extended magazine in the vehicle the suspect arrived in.